nologic/blog/_posts/2016-02-28-ARM64-method-tracing.md

     }
 ```

-Now that we have saved the original instruction from `objc_msgSend` we have to be aware that we've copied four instructions.
+Now that we have saved the original instructions from `objc_msgSend` we have to be aware that we've copied four instructions.
 A lot can happen in four instructions, all sorts of decisions and branches.
-In particular I'm worried about branches because they are all relative.
+In particular I'm worried about branches because they can be relative.
 So, what we need to do is validate that `t_func->inst` doesn't have any branches.
 If it does, they will need to modified to preserve functionality.

 This is why `s_jump_page` has five _jump patches_: